able-app/docs/controls/ε elements/radiobutton/radiobutton.md

-# Radio Button
+# Radio Button - Control

-Primitive: A singular radio button with its possible styling, status (on/off) and states.
+Primitive: A singular radio button control with its possible styling, status (on/off) and states.

 [Styleguide Link](https://zpl.io/aw5761J)